-Wat Tham Suea, also known as the Tiger Cave Temple, is a breathtaking example of Thai architecture.
+Wat Tham Suea, also known as the Tiger Cave Temple, is a beautiful example of Thai architecture.
 This beautiful building is the home and place of worship for numerous monks.
 In addition, the complex features a labyrinth of underground caves where archaeologists have unearthed stone tools, pottery remains, and a mold for making Buddha footprints.

 If you enjoy exploring the beauty and history of Thailand’s temples, you can also visit Wat Suwan Kuha, also known as the Cave Temple, Wat Maha That Wachiramongkol, and Wat Bang Riang.
-Each of these beautiful temples will inspire you with their breathtaking architecture and deep history.
+Each of these beautiful temples will inspire you with their architecture and deep history.

 2. Street Shopping

 Haggling with street vendors is a huge part of Thai culture.
 If you want to get the true experience of life in Khao Lak, take a stroll through Ban Niang Market and take in the sights, sounds, and smells of a busy local marketplace.
 You can find anything from prepared foods, produce, and flowers to artisan crafts in this bustling centre of Thai life and culture.